RT-Thread/rt-thread/documentation/contribution_guide/coding_style_en.md

 Please use English to comment.
 There shouldn't be many comments as the comments should describe what the code does.
-It should describe complicated algorithm, for example.
+It should describe complicated algorithms, for example.
 Comments for statements should be placed before the statements or to the right of them.
 Any other locations are invalid.